-Mr. Marrelli is the principal of Marrelli Support Services Inc., a firm that has delivered accounting and regulatory compliance services to listed companies on various exchanges for over twenty years.
+Mr. Marrelli is the principal of MSSI, a firm that has delivered accounting and regulatory compliance services to listed companies on various exchanges for over twenty years.
 He is a Chartered Professional Accountant (CPA, CA, CGA) and a member of the Institute of Chartered Secretaries and Administrators, a professional body that certifies corporate secretaries.
 He has a Bachelor of Commerce degree from the University of Toronto (1995).
-Mr. Marrelli acts as the chief financial officer to a number of issuers on the TSX, TSX Venture Exchange, NEO Exchange and CSE, as well as non-listed companies, and as a director of select issuers.
-In addition, Mr. Marrelli also controls DSA Corporate Services Inc., a firm providing corporate secretarial and regulatory filing services, and Marrelli Trust Company Limited, a British Columbia financial institution, providing transfer agent services.
+Mr. Marrelli acts as the chief financial officer to several issuers on the TSX, TSX Venture Exchange, NEO Exchange and Canadian Securities Exchange ("CSE"), as well as non-listed companies, and as a director of select issuers.
+In addition, Mr. Marrelli also controls the DSA Group, a group of companies providing corporate secretarial, regulatory filing services, and press release services, and Marrelli Trust Company Limited, a British Columbia financial institution, providing trust and transfer agent services.